RikardLegge/legge-vm/README.md

 # legge-vm
-A stackbased virtual machine, since it's exam period
+A compilter, typechecker and stackbased virtual machine, better than cleaning the house this exam period.
+Closures and custom type declarations not yet implemented.

-Just for fun since it feelt like a good exercise.